top of page

 Paternal 3rd Cousin

-Augusta Frederica Elizabeth Bruce was born on April 3, 1822 to my cousin Thomas Bruce, 7th Earl of Elgin & 11th Earl of Kindcardine and his wife, Elizabeth Oswald(Countess of Elgin).
+Augusta Frederica Elizabeth Bruce was born on April 3, 1822, to Thomas Bruce, 7th Earl of Elgin and 11th Earl of Kincardine, and his wife, Elizabeth Oswald, Countess of Elgin.

 Lady Augusta Stanley